Dawn Reshen-Doty - President

 Virginia Cook - Ex-Treasurer

-Karen Gillotti - Member
+Karen Gillotti - Trustee

 By-Laws require that a Board Member be a current member in good standing of the Friends of the Danbury Library.
 Trustees are expected to be familiar with the FRIENDS By-Laws, Policies, and Guidelines and to behave in accordance with them.
 Trustees are expected to work actively on a committee and/or as an officer and to volunteer at the Annual Book Sale and Collection events.